 Do not delay when filing these claims.
 The California personal injury statute of limitations is two years from the date an injury occurs.
 This means that injury victims have a two-year window with which to file a lawsuit against the dog owner in order to recover the compensation they deserve.

-Our Los Angeles dog attack attorney explains that in order to succeed in your efforts to sue another dog owner for causing injury to your dog, you will have to find proof that the dog owner had notice of his/her dog’s aggressiveness or vicious tendencies.
-Our lawyers at the Law Offices of Howard Craig Kornberg can help you with that.
+Our Los Angeles dog attack attorney explains that in order to succeed in your efforts to sue another dog owner for causing injury to your dog, you will have to find proof that the dog owner had noticed his/her dog’s aggressiveness or vicious tendencies.
+Our lawyers at the Law Offices of Howard Kornberg can help you with that.
 Call our offices at 310-997-0904 or fill out this contact form to schedule a free consultation.